One Version service updates FAQ

 Can I select the day and time to update?

-Customers can configure the day and maintenance time windows in Lifecycle Services (LCS).
+Customers can configure the day and maintenance time windows in LCS.
 Email will be sent to those individuals who opt in to receive LCS notifications with instructions included on how to update.
 Customers will be able to select the designated tier 2/UAT sandbox for the update.
-Customers will have 5 business days for testing and validation.
-Customers can optionally choose to apply the update earlier to all environments through Lifecycle Services and even earlier through early access programs.
+Customers will have 7 calendar days for testing and validation.
+Customers can optionally choose to apply the update earlier to all environments through LCS.
+The production ready deployable package will be made available to all customers via the Action Center in Lifecycle services.
 Customers are responsible for deploying the update to any additional sandbox or developer/build (tier 1) environments.

 How do I update to the latest version?